Skip to main content

 Switchdays is a co-parenting calendar tool built by a co-parent, for co-parents.
 We know the information you put into this service is personal and sensitive.
 We treat it that way.

-Switchdays is operated by [COMPANY NAME], a company registered in England and Wales (company number [NUMBER]), with its registered address at [ADDRESS].
+Switchdays is operated by [COMPANY NAME], a company registered in England and Wales (company number [NUMBER]), with its registered office at [ADDRESS].
+Our VAT registration number is [VAT NUMBER].
 We are the data controller for the personal data described in this policy.
+These are our full registered company details — this policy is where we keep them, so you won't need to hunt around the rest of the site.

 What we collect and why